 Is beer good for you?
-Study finds anti-virus powersDecember 6th, 2012 in Diseases, Conditions, Syndromes /
+Study finds anti-virus powersDecember 6, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Consuming large quantities of a key ingredient in beer can protect against winter sniffles and even some serious illnesses in small children, a Japanese brewery said citing a scientific study.

 A chemical compound in hops, the plant brewers use to give beer its bitter taste, provides an effective guard against a virus that can cause severe forms of pneumonia and bronchitis in youngsters, Sapporo Breweries said Wednesday.

 In research with scientists at Sapporo Medical University, the compound—humulone—was found to be effective in curbing the respiratory syncytial (RS) virus, said the company, which funded the study.